 Learn more about how Alloderm® works in this video from LifeCell (the manufacturer):

 Getting the right kind of mastectomy is critical.
 The best results are achieved with either a skin-sparing mastectomy or a nipple/areola-sparing mastectomy.
-Our team of breast reconstruction specialists, based at Cedars-Sinai Medical Center in Los Angeles, and Saint John's Health Center in Santa Monica, perform these types of mastectomies.
+Our breast reconstruction specialists, based at Bedford Breast Center in Los Angeles, perform these types of mastectomies.

 For patients with BRCA+*, those with DCIS or LCIS only, and for breast cancer patients where the tumor is not directly adjacent to skin, Skin-Sparing Mastectomy is safe and cosmetically superior to traditional mastectomy.